 Rhodes’s new filings contain more about Prause’s hand in the ScramNews hit-piece, including Rhodes hiring a UK law firm to sue ScramNews, and the 2 authors, for defamation.

-Nicole Prause threatens CEO of DonorBox (Charles Zhang) with a small claims lawsuit for revealing her lies and behind the scenes harassment
+Nicole Prause threatens DonorBox CEO (Charles Zhang) with a small claims lawsuit for revealing her lies, behind the scenes harassment and malicious reporting (all in a failed attempt take down Rhodes’s crowdfunding)

-As Zhang revealed in the following threads, Prause relentlessly harassed DonorBox with numerators emails containing lies and threats.
+As DonorBox CEO Charles Zhang revealed in the following threads, Prause relentlessly harassed DonorBox with numerators emails containing lies and threats.
 She even filed a bogus report to the BBB.
 All in a failed attempt to take down Rhodes’s crowdfunding.
+When Zhang tweeted about Scram’s apology and Prause’s harassment and deceit, she responded with threats and usual fabrications.

 Her email to the BBB.
 Full of her usual lies.